-It is with heavy hearts that we mourn the loss of our friend, teammate and all round top bloke Mark Waddington.
+It is with great sadness that we mourn the loss of our friend, teammate and all round top bloke Mark Waddington.

 On Thursday July 20th/2017 Mark was travelling to work on his beloved Ducati bike when we believe he may have swerved to avoid hitting a wallaby, he went off the road and was killed instantly.

-Mark was kind, generous, positive and enthusiastic and was passionate about lots of things including his love for nature and the environment.
+Mark was kind, generous, positive, extraordinarily enthusiastic, and was passionate about an enormous range of things, including his love for nature and the environment.

-We will miss him.
+We will miss Mark.
 Our thoughts and prayers are with Mark’s family.

 Mark Memorial tree planting july 22